 The E-journals Finder gives the most comprehensive and up-to-date catalogue of our online journals.
 Search for a specific title of browse the subject lists to find titles covering your subject.

-During the Library refurbishment project most printed journals have been removed from the Library, and specific articles can be requested as free inter-library loans from the British Library.
-Older volumes might still be available to request from Store or Closed Access.
+During the Library refurbishment project most printed journals were temporarily removed from the Library.
+These have been returned but we are still working on updating location information on the catalogue, so specific articles in affected volumes can still be requested as free inter-library loans from the British Library.

-When you click on the title of the journal you will see details of the location of the printed volumes.
+When you click on the title of the journal on the catalogue you will see details of the location of the printed volumes.
 Possible locations include: